JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 Note, here we use the extension property `ptr` which comes from `memScoped` lambda receiver type to turn `MyStruct` and `MyUnion` instances into native pointers.

+The `MyStruct` and `MyUnion` classes has the pointer to the native memory underneath.
+The memory will be released when `memScoped` function exits, which is equal to the end of its block.
+One should make sure, they do not need the pointer outside for the `memScoped` call.
+One uses `Arena()` or `nativeHeap` for pointers, that should be available longer, and for pointers that are cached inside C library.

 ### Conversion between CValue<T> and CValuesRef<T>